apache/iceberg/examples/README.md

     └── version-hint.text
 ```

 The metadata for your table is kept in json files and each commit to a table will produce a new metadata file.
 For tables using a metastore for the metadata, the file used is whichever file the metastore points at.
-For HadoopTables, the file used will be the latest version available.
+For `HadoopTables`, the file used will be the latest version available.
 Look [here](https://iceberg.incubator.apache.org/spec/#table-metadata) for more information on metadata.

 The metadata file will contain things like the table location, the schema and the partition spec: